-- 6. The PIOL may need to be repositioned, or removed and replaced with another lens if the lens does not fit properly.
-Very rarely as a result of chronic low grade inflammation, occasional intermittent bleeding, or permanent increased pressure inside the eye, the implant may need to be removed and not replaced.
-Occasionally, patients may require the permanent use of anti-inflammatory drops to control low grade inflammation.
-One may need to use pressure lowering drops either to control chronic low grade increased pressure inside the eye, or to control pupillary dilation to diminish glare and halos at night. - 7.
+- 5. The PIOL may need to be repositioned, or removed and replaced with another lens if the lens does not fit properly.
+Additionally, but rarely, as a result of chronic low grade inflammation, intermittent bleeding, if there is severe glare or halos, or increased pressure inside the eye, the implant may need to be removed and not replaced.
+Occasionally, one may need to use drops either to control chronic low grade increased pressure or, inflammation inside the eye, or to control pupillary dilation to diminish glare and halos at night. - 6.
 Serious complications which can result in permanent decrease in vision or even loss of the eye relate to the possibility of severe infection introduced either at the time of surgery or in the post-operative period, retinal detachment, or severe bleeding in the back of the eye.
-Fortunately, these complications are exceedingly rare. - 8.
+Fortunately, these complications are exceedingly rare. - 7.
 The development of a cataract, which is a clouding of the natural lens inside the eye, is possible following the lens implant procedure.
 If a cataract develops, it can either develop in the early post-operative period within the first year, or many years following the implantation of the PIOL.
-In the FDA trials, this was seen in about 1.6% of cases.
 If a cataract develops and significantly affects the vision, then the procedure is to remove the PIOL, remove the cataract, and then place a new lens implant in the eye so as to restore vision.
-If it is necessary to remove the PIOL and the cataract, and to implant a new IOL, this is a very safe procedure, but the eye is again subjected to the possibility of infection, bleeding, retinal detachment, or swelling of the retina or cornea such that the vision would be poor after the operation. - 9.
-Even with the two small iris openings (iridectomies), the pressure in the eye can go up to very high levels following the implantation of these lenses.
-This may require another application of the YAG laser in order to increase the size of the iridectomies.
-If the pressure increases significantly in the eye after PIOL surgery, this can damage the optic nerve in the back of the eye or the cornea in the front of the eye such that permanent vision loss may occur.

-I have watched Dr. Mandel's DVD/Video which reviews the realistic expectations, limitations, side effects and the risks and complications of LASIK and of the phakic intraocular lens and intraocular contact lens procedures.
-I have reviewed this outline along with the DVD/Video.
+If it is necessary to remove the PIOL and the cataract, and to implant a new IOL, this is a very safe procedure, but the eye is again subjected to the possibility of infection, bleeding, retinal detachment, or swelling of the retina or cornea such that the vision could be poor after the cataract operation, or even result in permanent vision loss. - 8.
+Rarely the pressure in the eye can go up to very high levels following the implantation of these lenses.
+This may require an application of the YAG laser in order to create small openings in the colored part of the eye (iris)called the iridectomies or may require removal of the implant.
+If the pressure increases significantly in the eye after PIOL surgery, this can damage the optic nerve in the back of the eye, the cornea in the front of the eye, create a cataract, or result in permanent dilation of the pupil each of which can cause disturbing glare or loss of vision. - I have watched Dr. Mandel's Video/web presentation which reviews the realistic expectations, limitations, side effects and the risks and complications of LASIK and of the phakic intraocular lens/ intraocular contact lens procedures.
+I have reviewed this outline along with the Video/web presentation.
 I was given a copy of this outline and the LASIK outline to study before my surgery and keep for my records.